-- During maternity leave employee and employer can agree to have up to 10 keep in touch days.
+- During maternity leave an employee and employer can agree to have up to 10 keeping in touch days.

-- Paid reasonable time off for antenatal care.
+- Employees are entitled to paid reasonable time off for antenatal care.

-- Employee has the right to return to original job or suitable alternative.
+- Women returning to work following Maternity Leave have the right to return to the original job or suitable alternative.

 A pregnant employee has the right to both 26 weeks of ordinary maternity leave as well as 26 weeks of additional maternity leave.
-To qualify for maternity leave, an employee must tell their employer by the end of the 15th weeks before the expected week of childbirth:
+To qualify for maternity leave, a woman must tell her employer at least 15 weeks before the baby is due: